-Ensure local government authorities continue to be aware of the significance of the two regularly-used maternity sites and have incorporated the need to protect these sites into their municipal strategic statements and planning schemes.
-Once a list of the key non-breeding sites has been completed (Action 6.1), inform local councils of this information for inclusion in planning processes.
+Ensure local government authorities continue to be aware of the significance of the two regularly-used maternity sites and encourage them to incorporate the need to protect these sites into their planning schemes.
+Once a list of the key non-breeding sites has been completed (Action 6.1), inform local councils of this information for inclusion in planning processes, as an overlay, factoring in the need to manage privacy considerations and the potential that this may lead to increased visitation and hence increased disturbance to the bat.

-Implementation partners: DEWNR, DELWP, local councils
+Implementation partners: DEW, DELWP, local councils